mainmatter/ember-simple-auth/packages/ember-simple-auth-devise/README.md

 By default, Devise's sessions controller only responds to HTML request.
 In order for it to work with Ember.SimpleAuth it must also respond to JSON.
-To achieve that, define a custom sessions controller:
+To achieve that, define a custom sessions controller (_if HTML responses are not needed the format handling can be left out of course_):

 ```ruby
 class SessionsController < Devise::SessionsController